Claire-Potter/Disney-Star/README.md

 6. A timer was added to the quiz which was not included in the original design.
 7. An End quiz button was added to allow the user to end the quiz at any stage.
 8. The mobile version of the quiz pictures was going to display the four quiz pictures as a column, however with a single column display and sizing the images remaind in a grid as per the larger screen display.
+9. The audio clip section now includes a written version of the quote.
+Added to improve the site accessibility.
-9. The results page, next steps section included an additional icon back to the home page alongside the redo quiz icon and the icon to access the Disney store.
+10. The results page, next steps section included an additional icon back to the home page alongside the redo quiz icon and the icon to access the Disney store.

 ## Technologies